EddieYuabov/symptom_diagnosis/README.md

 CHD Link:
 [Here](https://lucid.app/lucidchart/3639f87d-feff-4d60-b9da-9d0a6369bee8/edit?beaconFlowId=C5538AF6DBB906BC&invitationId=inv_7ee7cade-4b59-454e-9dcc-3bf1445e98bd&page=0_0#)

 #### In light of the huge fever I had over the weekend, I thought it would be a good idea to make an application that diagnosis a users symptoms.
+This application was done using the vue.js framework

 ### It'll work as follows:

 - User inputs thier age and gender
 - User inputs their symptoms
 - User inputs their diagnosis and steps to treat it